privly/privly-applications/pgp/README.md

 messages.
 Basic tests for the personapgp functions are outlined but not implemented.

-Note that some of the functions in pgp/js/personapgp.js are not currently being called from any part of the code.
-These functions include: findPubKeyRemote, addRemoteKeyToLocal, and verifyPubKey.
-These functions are not currently called because the remote resources are not yet mature.
-The basic ideas they implement should be sound, but have not been tested.
+Note that the verifyPubKey function in pgp/js/personapgp.js is not currently performing the actions that it should.
+Currently, it just returns true instead of performing any verification.
+This is because the generation of backed identity assertions is not yet mature.
+A good reminder as to why this software is PRE-ALPHA status.

 ### Current TODO
 - Sign and encrypt messages (currently the app just encrypts without